nirmalkatiyar/Crypto-Tracker/README.md

-# Crypto-Tracker: A web app which is capable to shows price,volume and changes in crypto currencies on real time basis.
+# Crypto-Tracker: A web app that is capable of shows price, volume, and changes in cryptocurrencies on a real-time basis.

-Cryptocurrency price tracker

  features:-